Who Is Ross From Macbeth

 Ross's actions, while seemingly passive at times, carry significant weight within the narrative.
 He is not a warrior or a schemer; instead, his influence lies in his capacity for observation and his measured responses to the events around him.
 He acts as a moral compass, subtly contrasting with the ruthlessness of Macbeth and the ambition of others.
 He remains relatively unaffected by the seductive power of ambition and avoids getting entangled in plots and conspiracies, his loyalty primarily directed towards the well-being of Scotland.

 His decision to ultimately side with Malcolm, the rightful heir, demonstrates his unwavering commitment to justice and his profound understanding of the dire circumstances facing Scotland.
-This decision underscores his moral compass and reinforces his role as a steadfast character in a sea of moral ambiguity.
+But this decision underscores his moral compass and reinforces his role as a steadfast character in a sea of moral ambiguity.
 He makes a choice based on principle, not self-preservation, and his actions highlight the importance of unwavering morality in the face of tyranny.

 Ross and Other Characters: A Network of Relationships